World Pipe Band Championships

 Depending on the size of the grade - or in the case of Grade One, where a band has not secured automatic qualification - bands are required to perform in a qualifying round which takes place in the morning.
-The top bands at the end of the qualifying round play in a second event in the afternoon to determine the winner.
+The top bands at the end of the qualifying round will play in a second event in the afternoon to determine the winner.

-To win, Grade One bands must perform in two events, a March, Strathspey and Reel event (known as a "set" or "MSR") which consists of three pre-arranged tunes, and a Medley event, which consists of a short selection of music chosen and arranged by the band.
-The band must prepare two MSR sets and two Medley sets - and play one.
+To win, Grade One bands must perform in two events, a March, Strathspey and Reel event (known as an "MSR") consisting of three pre-arranged tunes - one March, one Strathspey, and one Reel, followed by a Medley event, which consists of a short selection of music chosen and arranged by the band.
+The band must prepare two MSR sets and two Medley sets, and then play one.
 This is drawn on the line.